DisposaBoy/GoSublime/USAGE.md

 The result of which is that some commands e.g `go build` doesn't work as the command cannot be found or `GOPATH` is not set.
 To get around this the simplest thing to do is to set these variables in the settings file.
-See the documention for the `env` setting in the file `GoSublime.sublime-settings`
+See the documention for the `env` and/or `shell` setting, both documented in the default settings file `Packages/User/GoSublime.sublime-settings`

 Code Completion
 ---------------